MatiasGonta/MatiasGonta/README.md

 - I am 20 years old and I am from Cañada de Gomez, Santa Fe, Argentina.
 - I am a MERN full stack developer.
 - I am a self-taught with curiosity as a basis for improvement and constant interest in learning new technologies.
-- I enjoy working with the frontend because I want to provide the best visual experience for the users who visit my projects.

 ## Technologies
   ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)